 Why are these unattainable deadlines so often set?
 It usually starts at the beginning of the planning process.
 You might take a look at the calendar and set some rough deadlines for when different components of the work need to be completed, but perhaps you forget to bake-in time for rounds of feedback and edits, for example.
 The next thing you know, your project is weeks off track, which means your team needs to put in extra hours to get the work across the finish line.

-Managing your team's workload and ensuring that deadlines are realistic and attainable not only means that your business will be able to hit the goals it set, but it also means that employees will avoid burnout and stress.
+Managing your team's workload and ensuring that deadlines are realistic and attainable not only means that your business will be able to hit the goals it set, but it also means that employees will avoid stress and burnout.
 Amongst agencies in particular, burnout is a common issue that occurs when workloads become so overwhelming so often that there’s no light at the end of the tunnel.

 Tips for setting more realistic deadlines: